BranddiazTL/carbon-app/README.md

             "password": "123456789Bb"
           }
       ```
-        This is a valid user that can be used to test the app.
+        This is a valid user that can be use to test the app.

     * We need to send the token returned on the request in a `Authorization` header in each endpoint request like this:
       ```sh